CART: A Generative Cross-Modal Retrieval Framework with Coarse-To-Fine Semantic Modeling

 \section{Conclusion}

-In this work, we propose ACE, a novel generative cross-modal retrieval framework.
-Based on the design of coarse-fine semantic identifiers and coarse-to-fine feature fusion, ACE can efficiently understand user queries and accurately retrieve candidate identifiers.
-With the generative framework, ACE has the speed and accuracy to outperform the traditional dual-tower model, while extensive experiments prove that ACE achieves state-of-the-art performance.
+In this work, we propose CART, a novel generative cross-modal retrieval framework that can fully support text-to-image/video/audio retrieval.
+Benefiting from the design of coarse-fine semantic identifiers and feature fusion strategy, CART can effectively understand user queries and accurately retrieve candidates.
+We conducted extensive experiments to demonstrate the effectiveness and robustness of the framework, along with in-depth analysis for a comprehensive understanding of CART.
+Compared to single-tower and dual-tower frameworks, CART achieves a fine balance between retrieval performance and efficiency.
+We sincerely hope this will inspire future work.